 Assisted Places at 16+

-Building on our aim to allow more able pupils whose parents are unable to pay School fees to join Forest, at 16+ we have introduced for September 2022 entry, one Assisted Place.
+Building on our aim to allow more able pupils whose parents are unable to pay School fees to join Forest, at 16+ we introduced from September 2022 entry, one 16+ Assisted Place.

 Assisted Places Regulations